 The finish is applied by spinning the wheel with a Computer Numerical Control (CNC) lathe.
 During this process, the bit of the lathe precisely cuts a very thin layer of metal away from the wheel face.
 This results in a flattened and polished surface—and what you see is a bright shine.
 During this process, there are very small lines left on the finish, and if you look closely you may liken it to a CD.

 Most of the time, prior to the lathing, the wheel is given a custom paint job.
 This is an even more intense way to personalize your wheel.
-Then, during the lathing, high spots are polished and low spots leave remnants of the pain.
+Then, during the lathing, high spots are polished and low spots leave remnants of the paint to give that combo painted and machined surface look.

 In the industry, this processed is called “paint in the pockets.”
 Some clients prefer that the lathe solely cuts the outer area so that the center has more remnants of the paint which is dubbed a “flange cut.”
 If your machine finish needs some repairs, a trip back to the CNC lathe can work wonders.
 However, be wary of too much of a good thing.
 There’s only so much material that can be removed.
 Another machine option is the “diamond cut,” but that comes with tricky repair issues since the equipment to do so is so specialized (but some people think that flawless finish is worth it).